stadium-software/repeater-datagrid/README.md

    2. Set the "Spinner.Visible" property to "false" to hide the spinner

 # Custom Filters
-Custom filters can be cu7stom created and can work with the DataGrid as follows:
+Custom filters can be manually created and can work with the DataGrid as follows:

 1. Additional conditions must be added into the datasource (by adding a custom where clause the query or API call)
 2. Controls that enable users to provide filter criteria needs to be added to the page (custom filter UI)